DPS trooper injured after being struck by hit and run driver during traffic stop in Sugar Land

 The person who the trooper initially stopped was not injured.

-DPS officials were able to find the hit and run driver in Rosenberg.
+DPS officials were able to find the female hit and run driver in Rosenberg and arrested her.

-DPS trooper injured after being struck by hit and run driver during traffic stop in Sugar Land

-Note: UPDATE: @TxDPS says the hit-and-run suspect is a 29-year-old woman from Wharton.
-She was taken into custody. https://t.co/MJNKQLPM8l— Katherine Marchand (@KatherineMABC13) March 13, 2019